-Above ground pools come in three standard wall height depths: 48″, 52″ and 54″ – remember that these measurements are the height of the pool wall, not the depth of the water it contains, the actual water level will be 6″ lower than this.
-If you find that this is too shallow for you or you like not knowing what is below your feet don’t panic, you can increase your water depth by having a deep end or a deep centre added into your pool.
+Above ground pools come in three standard wall height depths: 48″, 52″ and 54″ – remember that these measurements are the height of the pool wall, not the depth of the gallons of water it contains, the actual water level will be 6″ lower than this.
+If you find that this is too shallow for you, you can increase your water depth by creating a deep end.

-In order to add a deep centre or a deep end into your above ground pool it can be as easy as simply digging down before you install it.
-Most round pools lend themselves easily to having this addition – if you have a round pool it will require digging down at the centre of the pool and lining the whole pool with an expandable liner resulting in up to 2 feet of additional water depth.
-Round pools make it easy as they don’t tend to have a frame structure or metal components to complicate the additional depth.
-If you have an oval pool however, this is where it gets tricky.
+Adding a deep end can be as easy as simply digging down before you install your above ground pool.
+Most round pools lend themselves easily to having this addition.
+If you have a round pool, this requires digging down at the center of the pool.
+Then, lining the whole pool with an expandable liner, resulting in up to 2 feet of additional depth that’s gradually sloped.
+Round pools make it easy as they don’t tend to have a metal frame to complicate things.
+If you have an oval pool, however, this is where it gets tricky.

 Oval shaped pools are such shaped by straps or braces that criss cross through the centre of the pool tying the once straight sides together.
 These straps lend the frame extra support and can not be left out.
 Omitting them or even removing them will void the warranty, which is not something you will want to do when spending so much money.
 It doesn’t mean you can’t have an oval pool with extra depth, it just means that you will have to pay a bit more to have a strapless oval shaped pool.

-So there you have it, you can have your cake and eat it.
-Just remember that the best time to add additional depth is obviously when you are installing the pool, or when you are changing out the lining.
+Above ground pools are simply not the same as an in-ground swimming pool.
+There are certain differences and limitations, but we believe that you can find lots of enjoyment with both.
+If you focus on all the good things about your new purchase, we think you will be more than satisfied.
+So there you have it, you can have your cake and eat it too.
+Just remember that the best time to add additional depth is when you are installing your above ground pool, or when you’re changing out the liner.